National Family Violence Prevention Month – What is family violence?

 Difficulty concentrating on work, school or other tasks

 Who is at risk?

 According to 2016 Family Violence in Canada Report produced by the Chief Public Health Officer, just under 9 million Canadians, or approximately one in three people, said they experienced some form of abuse before 15 years of age.

 Women, children, indigenous people, people with disabilities, and those that identify as gay, lesbian, bisexual, trans or questioning are at a greater risk of experiencing family violence and feeling its impacts.

 However, men are just as susceptible to domestic abuse.
 According to a May 2016 report on domestic violence produced by the Calgary Police Service, one in five victims of domestic conflict is male.

 These statistics are alarming and sobering.
 But it is important to know that help is available, counselling works and change is achievable.
 For the month of November, and every month, we at the Calgary Counselling Centre are committed to providing results-driven counselling services with no waitlist and no financial barrier to help end the cycle of violence.

 Need help or more information on family violence or domestic abuse?

 Have you been acting in ways that make you feel uncomfortable?
 Are you feeling badly about how you have recently treated your child, partner or family member?
 If you or someone you know is exhibiting or experiencing these types of behaviours, we can help.
-Consider booking a session with a counsellor today.
-To register for counselling, click here, or call 403-691-5991.
+Consider booking a session with a counsellor today or call 403-691-5991.